reneafranco/Sophia-Courses/README.md

 Health, Fitness, and Wellness	4	*HLTH1010 Introduction to Nutrition

-Introduction to IT	4	*CS1001 Introduction to Information Technology
+Introduction to IT	4	*CS1001 Introduction to Information Technology ------ Satisfated Already ------

 Data Management - Foundations	3	*CS1011 Introduction to Relational Databases